Visitors welcomed back to indoor Niagara Falls attractions as restrictions ease

-NIAGARA FALLS, Ont. — Visitors returned to long-shuttered tourist attractions and restaurant dining rooms in Ontario’s Niagara Region on Friday as the province rolled back pandemic restrictions for many indoor venues.
+Visitors returned to long-shuttered tourist attractions and restaurant dining rooms in Ontario’s Niagara Region on Friday, where local leaders have been calling for the reopening of the Canada-U.S. border to support the area’s economy.

-Step 3 of the province’s reopening plan allows restaurants, museums, casinos, cinemas and other venues to reopen for indoor service.
+Ongoing border restrictions due to the pandemic meant U.S. tourists were not able to take advantage of the restaurants, museums, cinemas and other venues that were able to reopen for indoor service as Ontario entered Step 3 of its reopening plan.

+But domestic visitors said they were happy with the wider variety of attractions and dining options now available.

-In Niagara Falls – a border city that relies heavily on tourism – attractions like the Ripley’s Believe It or Not museum, the Butterfly Conservatory and the Laura Secord Homestead were among those that reopened their doors.
-The Clifton Hill neighbourhood, which is popular with visitors, saw families with children, couples and others lining up at attractions and heading in and out of restaurants.
+Attractions like the Ripley’s Believe It or Not museum, the Butterfly Conservatory and the Laura Secord Homestead were among those that reopened their doors.
+The Clifton Hill neighbourhood, which is popular with visitors, saw families with children, couples and others lining up at attractions and heading in to restaurants.

 Sarah A. Samuel said she and her family decided to make a weekend trip to Niagara Falls after hearing about the province’s plan to ease restrictions on Friday.